willbraun/js-war-game/README.md

 # Overview

-This is a browser app that allows you to play the card game war.
+This is a browser app that allows you to play the card game War.

 # Description